spooky-th-ghost/dagathia/README.md

 Some wayfarers prefer not to fix what isn't broken, and opt to utilize the power of those on board to move the ship.
 The more honorable of these ships will feature a great many noble warriors below deck, rowing when the winds are uncooperative.
 Sadly much of the time, this is not the case, and you will be likely to find a legion of slaves below decks, populated by those unlucky enough to be captured during an orcish raid.
 Orcish longships are often repaired by the slaves on board and Helmed by an overseer.

 ## Ports
-The world of the Sapphire Line thrives on nautical trade, ports are fairly common throughout the region, some ports are known for specific trades and items, in ports players are able to do a number of things:
+The world of Dagathia thrives on nautical trade, ports are fairly common throughout the region, some ports are known for specific trades and items, in ports players are able to do a number of things:
 * Ship maintenence
 * Buy and sell items
 * Turn in bounties